AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 2. Add appointment that overlaps with existing appointment for the same patient.

-   1. Prerequisites: Completing the first test case for Adding an Appointment
+   1. Prerequisites: Have a patient with NRIC `i/T0123456A` in CLInic.

    2. Test case: `addAppt i/T0123456A d/2024-05-20 from/11:00 to/11:30 t/Medical Check-up note/Routine check-in` <br>
    Expected: The error message *New appointment overlaps with an existing appointment for the same patient* should be displayed in the status message.

 ### Deleting an Appointment
 1. Deleting an appointment

+   1. Prerequisites: Have an appointment with the specified details `i/T0123456A d/2024-05-20 from/11:00` in CLInic.

    1. Test case: `deleteAppt i/T0123456A d/2024-05-20 from/11:00` <br>
      Expected: Appointment with appointment details specified is removed.
 Details of the deleted appointment is shown in the status message.